Waterproof Vs Water Resistant Shoes - What’s The Difference?

 What Are Waterproof Shoes

-• Prevent water from soaking into the shoes
+• Preventing water from soaking into the shoes

-• Keep your feet dry from external moisture
+• Keeping your feet dry from external moisture

-When companies market their shoes as waterproof, they are giving you the go-ahead to trek in the rain or waddle across streams- all without the worry of wet feet and mushy shoes.
+When companies market their shoes as waterproof, they give you the green light to trek in the rain, wading through streams, or brave snowy conditions—all without worrying about wet feet and mushy shoes.

-The most obvious example of a waterproof shoe is the rain boot.
-As the shoes are made from rubber with a snug, shin-high fit, the boots remain dry as water simply rolls off the surface.
+The most classic example of waterproof footwear is the rain boot.
+Made from rubber and designed with a snug, shin-high fit, these boots remain completely dry as water rolls off their surface.

 What Are Water-Resistant Shoes

 On the other side of the spectrum, we have water-resistant shoes.
-These shoes can:
+Water-resistant footwear is ideally designed to repel water to a certain extent, providing moderate protection against moisture.

 • Lessen water penetration to a small extent

-• Keep your feet dry from external and internal moisture
+• Keep your feet dry from internal moisture

 • Keep your feet cool in the summers